Burkina Faso

 Signature

-She subsequently advised ICAN that Burkina Faso would “take the necessary steps in connection with the ratification of the [TPNW] in accordance with its commitment to building a peaceful, secure and prosperous world free of all nuclear weapons”.
+Later that year, she advised ICAN that Burkina Faso would “take the necessary steps in connection with the ratification of the [TPNW] in accordance with its commitment to building a peaceful, secure and prosperous world free of all nuclear weapons”.

 National position

-In 2021, Burkina Faso hailed the TPNW’s entry into force as “a great victory for all the peoples of the world and a very significant event in the history of humanity”.
+Burkina Faso hailed the TPNW’s entry into force in 2021 as “a great victory for all the peoples of the world and a very significant event in the history of humanity”.

 Universalisation